University of Wisconsin

-Andrea Galmozzi, PhD, is federally funded investigator whose research aims to identify functional pathways in adipocytes amenable to pharmacological modulation.
-This work may lead to the development of novel and safer interventions to treat metabolic disorders, including obesity, type 2 diabetes, and cachexia.
+Andrea Galmozzi, PhD, is a federally funded investigator whose research aims to identify functional pathways in adipocytes amenable to pharmacological modulation.
+This work may lead to the development of novel and safer interventions to treat metabolic disorders, including obesity, type 2 diabetes and cachexia.

 A Multidisciplinary Approach to Cell Biology and Adipose Tissue Dysfunction